philhawksworth/sagns.org/src/site/index.md

   help.
 headerImage: /assets/hand-holding-tea.jpg
 ---
 ## Our Services

 We may be able to provide help with all kinds of things, including

-- transport
+* transport
-- shopping
+* shopping
-- befriending
+* befriending
-- collecting prescriptions
+* collecting prescriptions
-- gardening
+* gardening
-- odd jobs etc.
+* odd jobs etc.

 ## About the scheme

-The St Albans Good Neighbour Scheme is a free service, run entirely by volunteers and has been in operation since 1980.
+The St Albans Good Neighbour Scheme is run entirely by volunteers and has been in operation since 1980.
 Our phone line is manned between 9am and 1pm every day of the year.
 If you need our help, please call <a href="tel:{{ values.phone }}">{{ values.phone }}</a> to speak to one of our duty officers.

 If you'd like to learn more about the scheme, you can read about its [history](/history).

 ## Our Volunteers

 We always need volunteers to help with the following roles and activites:

 #### Duty Officer

 to use the telephone in your own home for one day per month to receive requests from clients and find suitable volunteers - training - given and we pay for the calls you make.

 #### Regular Shopping

 shop, pick up prescriptions or relieve carers for short periods.

 #### Practical Help

 heavier jobs around the home - moving furniture, minor repairs, decorating and gardening.

 #### Transport

 use your own car to take people to and from the shops, doctors, hospital etc. - we pay mileage costs towards expenses.

 #### Befriending

 visit a lonely person on a regular basis.

 ## Become a volunteer